HaoyyLi/NeuralDiffuser/readme.md

 python generate.py --method neuraldiffuser --subject <subject> --imgidx <0-981> --guidance_scale <500000 for paper> --guidance_strength <0.2 for paper> --niter <default=5> --ma <use momentum alignment?>
 ```

+### Results

+We show the results in `recon/0.0` for without guidance and `recon/500000.0/0.2` for with guidance.
+Note that these results are $4\times$ downsampled due to file size.
+This leads to blurry and unclear.

 ### Acknowledgement